-1.5.1 Existing Wellhead Protection Plans
+1.5.3 Existing Wellhead Protection Plans

-Carson City and Cottonwood MHP maintained existing wellhead protection plans (WHP Plans) plans.
-The existing WHP Plans are the foundation of this CSWP Plan.
+Carson City and Cottonwood MHP maintained prior wellhead protection plans (WHP Plans).
+These WHP Plans are the foundation of this CSWP Plan.
 Pertinent information in these plans was extracted and updated for inclusion in this CSWP Plan.
-Table 1-3 summarizes the WHP Plans used in development of this CSWP Plan (Table 1-3).
+Table 1-3 summarizes the WHP Plans used in development of this CSWP Plan.